 - Family Guy: Stewie sings "I've Grown Accustomed to Her Face" in a Shout-Out to My Fair Lady when Lois leaves him home alone to campaign for the school board.

-- The early Tom and Jerry short "The Lonesome Mouse" has Tom getting evicted from the house.
+- Tom and Jerry: The titular duo are pretty much like this by default.
+One example is the short "The Lonesome Mouse" has Tom getting evicted from the house.
 Jerry is initially delighted, but comes to realize that he's bored stiff without his adversary, and schemes to get him back in Mammy Two Shoes' good graces.

 - There was a Dexter's Laboratory episode where Dexter 'fires' Dee Dee and joyously works in his lab without her interference.
 After a montage of repeatedly doing the same thing, his energetic joy fades until he's depressed and starts looking for a new annoying sister.
 Eventually, Dee Dee is rehired at the end of the episode.